 c Go to Nuclear Reactors (For power reactor inspectors only).

-Generally review the information relating to the ROP.
+Generally review the information relating to Operating Reactor Oversight and the ROP.

-Generally review the information found in the Performance Indicators and Inspection Findings Summary Choose a plant and review that data.
+Generally review the information found in the Performance Indicators Summary and Inspection Findings Summary located under Reactor Oversight Process (ROP) > “Performance Summaries.”
+Choose a plant and review that data.

 DOCUMENTATION: Obtain your supervisors signature in the line item for Basic-Level Certification Signature Card Item ISA-2.